SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 * **Brand Guidelines**.
 Our brand guideline is to always refer to “Sumo Logic”, rather than Sumo.
 To be more conversational, it is also fine to say “we”.
 * **Gentle Language**.
 Use “need to” instead of “have to” or “must”.
 “Have to” and “must” can sound harsh and unfriendly.
 * **Judicious Use of Absolutes**.
 Be judicious in use of “always” and “never”.
 Sometimes it’s appropriate to say “always” or “never”.
 Keep in mind though that “always” can imply a result that is not guaranteed, and “never” may very well not be the case — the exception makes the rule.
 * **Error Messaging**.
 When explaining a process or procedure, clarity is critical.
 Edit words that distract or confuse.
-Put yourself into the reader's shoes and think about what actions you are recommended to them when an error message is displayed, rather than merely stating what went wrong.
+Put yourself into the reader's shoes and think about what actions you recommend to them when an error message is displayed, rather than merely stating what went wrong.
 Example: "Could not create the user." vs "This email is already registered in the system.
 Please use a different email or contact Sumo Logic for assistance."
 * **Humor**.
 We have a sense of humor!
 Conveying that we do serious work, but we do not take ourselves too seriously, makes Sumo Logic feel likable.

 ### Active voice